Soybean: Other products

 Soybeans with black hulls are used in Chinese fermented black beans, douchi, not to be confused with black turtle beans.

 Soybeans are also used in industrial products, including oils, soap, cosmetics, resins, plastics, inks, crayons, solvents, and clothing.
 Soybean oil is the primary source of biodiesel in the United States, accounting for 80% of domestic biodiesel production.
 Soybeans have also been used since 2001 as fermenting stock in the manufacture of a brand of vodka.
 In 1936, Ford Motor Company developed a method where soybeans and fibers were rolled together producing a soup which was then pressed into various parts for their cars, from the distributor cap to knobs on the dashboard.
 Ford also informed in public relation releases that in 1935 over five million acres (20,000 km^{2}) was dedicated to growing soybeans in the United States.

-Health effects
+Potential health benefits

 Reducing risk of cancer

 According to the American Cancer Society, "There is growing evidence that eating traditional soy foods such as tofu may lower the risk of cancers of the breast, prostate, or endometrium (lining of the uterus), and there is some evidence it may lower the risk of certain other cancers."
 There is insufficient research to indicate whether taking soy dietary supplements (e.g., as a pill or capsule) has any effect on health or cancer risk.

 As of 2018, rigorous dietary clinical research in people with cancer has proved inconclusive.